nocomp1/FlickrLibrary/README.md

     }
 ```

- Once user Authorizes the app they will be redirected back to the app with oauth_verifier data inside the intent.
-This will be used to exchange for a final oauth token and the app will finally be authorized to make calls to the rest services. inside the onResume() of your main activity.
+ Once the user Authorizes the app from the website they will be redirected back to the app with oauth_verifier data inside the intent.
+This will be used to exchange for a oauth token and the app will finally be authorized to make calls to the rest services. inside the onResume() of your main activity.

  ```
   override fun onResume() {